If your application to become a British citizen is successful, and you are 18 or over, you are required by law to attend a citizenship ceremony.

 There is no charge for attending a group ceremony.
 However, if you would like a private ceremony, where you can invite more guests, some fees do apply (please see below).

-If you want to celebrate obtaining British citizenship in a more personal way, or cannot attend a group ceremony, we can arrange a private ceremony for you.
+If you want to celebrate obtaining British citizenship in a more personal way, or can't attend a group ceremony, we can arrange a private ceremony for you.
 There is a fee required in advance for this:

 Monday to Friday